Llamacha/IWSLT2024_Quechua_data/README.md

 this data can be directly used for assistance in the development of speech recognition components for the `unconstrained` task.
 The data can be easily downloaded directly fron here:  [Unconstrained QUE-SPA Additional Audio 1](https://drive.google.com/file/d/1ZwBE5LlwCHJaxkAw2IM97hkh-NFO-k0C/view?usp=sharing).

-Please Note: Participants are not required to use this data but are free to use with the license below.
+*Please Note*: Participants are not required to use this data but are free to use with the license below.

 ## Additional audio data `with translations` for the `unconstrained` task - ADDITIONAL DATA 2